vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 ## The missed opportunity to omit some contacts

 When a person tests positive for COVID-19, they upload all the UniqueIDs they have heard over the days they may have been infectious.
-COVID Safe does not give them the option of deleting or omitting some IDs before upload.
+COVIDSafe does not give them the option of deleting or omitting some IDs before upload.

 This means that users consent to an all-or-nothing communication to the authorities about their contacts.
 We do not see why this was necessary.
 If they wish to help defeat COVID-19 by notifying strangers in a train or supermarket that they may be at risk, then they also need to share with government a detailed picture of their day's close contacts with family and friends, unless they have remembered to stop the app at those times.